humanmade/altis-workflow/docs/notifications.md

   // The WordPress action hook to trigger on.
   // For post status transitions follow the pattern `<old-status>_to_<new-status>`.
   ->when( 'draft_to_pending' )
   // The message to be sent.
-Can also be a callback that recieves data from the action hook.
+Can also be a callback that receives data from the action hook.
   ->what( 'A new post is ready for review' )
   // The user role to notify.
 Could also be an array of user IDs.
   ->who( 'editor' )